andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 I just love myself a great harbor.

 One of the more appealing features of the Oslofjord to a rugged seafarer such as myself are her scattered islands within a short ferry of the city center.
-As I'm rambling around town one particularly delightful day the tousled mop atop my head becomes sentient and cries out for a zephyrous squall of salty air.
-I first check my thesaurus then the fjord ferry schedule and find the vessels run every 30 minutes in a loop of 5 islands - Nakkholmen, Lind&oslash;ya, Gressholmen, Bleik&oslash;ya, and (of course) Hoved&oslash;ya.
+During an afternoon walkabout on a notably delightful day the tousled mop atop my head becomes sentient and cries out for a zephyrous squall of salty air.
+I pause, first checking my thesaurus, then the ferry schedule, to find vessels running every 30 minutes in a loop of 5 islands - Nakkholmen, Lind&oslash;ya, Gressholmen, Bleik&oslash;ya, and (of course) Hoved&oslash;ya.

-I make the short walk to the ferry terminal and hop on my sights set on Gressholmen.
-According to my research there's a nice little cafe on the island that seems the perfect setting to soak up the rays from the afternoon sun hanging high in the sky.
+I make the short walk to the ferry terminal and hop on with my sights set on Gressholmen.
+According to my research there's a nice little cafe on the island that seems the perfect setting to soak up rays from the afternoon sun hanging high in the sky.
 45 minutes and two stops later I find myself livin' on island time.

 Once disembarked, I wander for about a mile of the 3 mile trail encircling the island and its nature preserve.
-The ramble works up an appetite and I get a little tingle in my throat that just might be alleviated by a light, crisp barley sandwich.
-I plop onto a bench on the patio at Gressholmen Kro, a picturesque cafe overlooking the runway that once was.
+The ramble works up an appetite and a little tingle in my throat that just might be alleviated by a light, crisp barley sandwich.
+I plop onto a bench on the patio at Gressholmen Kro, a picturesque cafe overlooking the fjord.
 I order a small charcuterie plate and wash it down with a Christiania Bryggeri pilsner.
 Just what the allmennlege ordered!